Quick start

 installs the default policy server.

-This means that if you aren't using the latest version of the
+This means that if not using the latest version of the kubewarden-controller

-the policies bound to it will be removed as well.
+, you remove all the policies bound to it as

 The default configuration values are sufficient for most deployments.
 The documentation describes all the options.